Phoenix Children's Hospital Pain Medicine Program

 Team of pediatric pain specialists

 The pain management team members are pediatric specialists who understand the difference between treating a child and an adult.
-They are able to better assess how infants, children and adolescents express pain, and are highly skilled in prescribing the best pediatric treatment options.
+They are able to better assess how infants, children and adolescents express pain and are highly skilled in prescribing the best pediatric treatment options.

 The multidisciplinary team includes anesthesiologists, pediatricians, nurse practitioners, psychologists, psychiatrists, neurologists, child life specialists, physical therapists, school reentry specialists and many others.
 The entire team works to alleviate suffering and restore normal daily living to children with pain.

-Multidisciplinary care that is uniquely patient centered
+Multidisciplinary care that is uniquely patient-centered

-Phoenix Children’s Hospital is the only free-standing children’s hospital in Arizona.
 Unlike pediatric services that operate within an adult facility, everything about the inpatient and outpatient environment at Phoenix Children’s is designed specifically to accommodate the unique needs of children and their families.

 The patient and family are closely involved with clinical decision-making from the beginning, through treatment regimen development, daily rounds and care conferences.